lwojcik/itscatoclock-images/README.md

 Image repository used by my Twitter bot [@itscatoclock](https://twitter.com/itscatoclock).

-In other words, stupid amounts of cats.
+In other words, stupidly lots of cats.